| Execs / Mgmt

 Contact me for more information on how to get started with personal executive or organizational work.
 Read praise from business leaders I've worked with here.

-Take a look at these five very common organizational dynamics that frustrate, erode and muddy the waters for colleagues, managers and even CEOs.
+Take a look at these five very common organizational dynamics that stall, frustrate, or complicate the work environments for directors, managers and C-Level execs.
 Do any of the below resonate with you and your current work experience?

-If any of these resonate with you, I know I can help you find the answers you need to in order to take your business to the next level.
+If any of these resonate with you, I know I can help you find the answers and the training you need to create the teams that will take your business to the next level.

 Are you an executive or manager who needs help presenting, running meetings, or managing people?
 Do you struggle with doing your job and attending to all the other things your job requires, like social diplomacy and public speaking?